nomike/ikea-samla-wedge-ng-parameterized/README.md

-# IKEA SAMLA Tray Insert Wedge Parameterized
+# IKEA SAMLA Tray Insert Wedge Parametric

-This is a parameterized remix of https://www.thingiverse.com/thing:3572388.
+This is a parametric remix of https://www.thingiverse.com/thing:3572388.

 ## Summary of the original design